melkorinos/JS-Selenium-suite-using-Mocha-Chai/README.md

 **Scenario #1 :** Search field properly handled special characters.
 **Expected result :** The search functionality and the site continue to function properly without any error.
-**Test Steps :** Landing page -> Select search field -> Enter special characters in search field -> Verify search either displayes results or "No results found"
+**Test Steps :** Landing page -> Select search field -> Enter special characters in search field -> Verify site search menu exist and has text.
-For this test a list of malicious strings is used from https://github.com/minimaxir/big-list-of-naughty-strings
+For this test a list of malicious strings is used from https://github.com/minimaxir/big-list-of-naughty-strings.
+The file contains a MAX_STRINGS_TESTED constant that is set to 3 so only the three strings of the list are tested,

 **Scenario #2 :** A user searches the site for an event.
 **Expected result :** The results of a search query should partially match the query itself.
-**Test Steps :** Landing page -> Enter query in search field -> Ensure pop up results contain the user's query -> Load more results -> Verify results contain the user's query
+**Test Steps :** Landing page -> Enter query in search field -> Ensure pop up results contain the user's query -> Load more results -> Verify results contain the user's query.